Academy Award and Emmy Award Nominated Filmmaker Lionel Chetwynd: An In-Depth Interview

 Lionel:

-Personally I think Hollywood is to preoccupied with politics (-).
-But frankly, sex and violence has been the cornerstone of all drama since the Greeks.
-What is unpleasant has been the lowering of any boundaries in the ambient culture so that the nature and quality of sex and violence depicted is, as often as not, more for shock value than for clever story telling or character revelation.
-In this regard my own work has been relatively restrained.
+I think Hollywood is more preoccupied with politics.
+However, sex and violence have been drama's cornerstones since the Greeks.
+The issue is the lowering of boundaries in the ambient culture, leading to depictions more for shock value than storytelling or character revelation.
+My work has been relatively restrained in this regard.

 Norm: